Best of The Cliffs: Walkable Golf Courses

-In case you needed another excuse to get on the greens within The Cliffs, we’ve selected our top three walkable courses for you to enjoy.
-We’ll begin at Lake Keowee and travel east.
+In case you needed another excuse to get out on the greens of The Cliffs, we’ve selected our top three walkable courses for you to enjoy.
+We’ll begin along the sandy shores of Lake Keowee and travel east from there.

 The Cliffs at Keowee Falls